Brand Israel: Activities

-A Brand Israel campaign in July 2007 showcased scantily clad female soldiers of the Israeli Defense Forces in the American men's magazine Maxim.
+A Brand Israel campaign in July 2007 showcased scantily clad female soldiers of the Israel Defense Forces in the American men's magazine Maxim.
 Under headlines such as "The Chosen Ones," Maxim approvingly described the women as "drop-dead gorgeous and can take apart an Uzi in seconds."
 The purpose was to show Israel in a context other than that of war.

 In 2008, Brand Israel staged a $1 million campaign in the Greater Toronto Area.
 The campaign featured ads highlighting Israeli medical developments and technology, including testimonials from patients who had benefited from Israeli medical innovations.
 It specifically targeted Toronto's Asian communities.
 According to Israeli Consul General Amir Gissin, Toronto served as a test bed for the campaign.
 Brand Israel was also present on the 2009 edition of Toronto International Film Festival.
 Ken Loach, Jane Fonda, David Byrne, and John Greyson condemned the festival's cooperation with Brand Israel.

 In 2010, Brand Israel launched "Out in Israel" in San Francisco, a month-long festival to showcase LGBT scene for Californians.
 As with the Maxim campaign, the stated aim was to show Israel in a context not related to politics or war.
 Another purpose was to counter negative perceptions stemming from the previous year's fatal gay centre shooting in Tel Aviv.
 Critics condemned it as a form of pinkwashing.

 In 2016, 26 Oscar-nominated celebrities were offered 10-day trips to Israel funded by the Israeli government, among them Leonardo DiCaprio, Sylvester Stallone, Mark Rylance, Cate Blanchett, Jennifer Lawrence, Matt Damon, and Kate Winslet.
 The Israeli Tourism Minister said that the celebrities were "leading opinion-formers who we are interested in hosting" who would get the chance to "experience the country first-hand".
 According to media reports, the trip's value was about $55,000 each but Israeli officials said that it was only about $15,000 to $18,000.
 Pro-Palestinian activists urged the celebrities to refuse to take the gift bags.
 According to Catherine Rottenberg, not a single celebrity took advantage of the free trips.

 The Round Tables Chef Series is an annual food festival in Tel Aviv sponsored by American Express in partnership with the Foreign Affairs Ministry which invites chefs from around the world.
 BDS activists have argued that Round Tables is part of the Brand Israel campaign to normalize its ongoing denial of Palestinian rights.
 In 2018 over 90 food industry professionals signed an open letter urging chefs to withdraw from the event.